waldysetio/customer-churn/README.md

-# Customer Churn Analysis
+# Customer Churn Prediction
+Author: Waldy Setiono (waldysetiono@gmail.com)

-A company has been supplying gas and electricity utility to corporate, SME, and residential customers.
-Due to the recent power-liberalization of the energy market, the company undergoes a significant churn mostly in its SME segment.
-This churn is hypothesized to be caused by customer price sensitivity.
-The company proposes to offer the customers at high propensity to churn a 20% discount and wonders whether or not this is going to work.\
+**Introduction**: An energy company that has been serving corporate, SME, and residential customers is currently undergoing a significant churn mostly in its SME segment due to recent change in regulation that liberalizes the energy market and price sensitivity.
+This project aims to analyze customer history and make predictive model of churn propensity to help the company deal with this issue.

-This project aims to analyze the hypothesis and try to understand whether the proposed 20% discount will be effective.
-The data used in this project are obtained from Boston Consulting Group (BCG GAMMA).
+**Data**: The data used in this project are obtained from Boston Consulting Group (BCG GAMMA).